mensreaMC/Deus-Ex-Machina/README.md

 In many cases ideas are abstracted for programmings sake but beyond that you will find the mod to be as educational as it is entertaining.

-By default Deus ex machina will not interfere with other mods or vanilla game features, however, the mod is intended to be played as a tech mod by itself.
+By default Deus Ex Machina will not interfere with other mods or vanilla game features, however, the mod is intended to be played as a tech mod by itself.
 Options to disable some of the vanilla game are intended to be activated as well.